yinx111/U-Net-MLops-Workflow/README.md

 3. Upload compose file + model to remote host via SCP
 4. Run remote `docker compose up -d`
 5. Wait for health check; rollback to previous image on failure

+In deployment compose, `cloudflared` runs alongside the app container so traffic can be exposed through Cloudflare Tunnel without opening the app service directly to the internet.

 ### Model Path Mapping